ghga-de/docs.ghga.de/user_docs/other/iva.md

     ![Screenshot of GHGA Portal showing how to request verification for a newly added contact address – as described in the text above.](../assets/img/request_verification.png){ width="800" }

 7. A code will be transmitted if "SMS" was selected.
-You will also be notified via mail when a code has been transmitted.
 Upon receival of the code, click on "Enter verification code", enter the code and confirm the transmission.

     ![Screenshot of GHGA Portal showing where to enter the verification code after it has been received – as described in the text above.](../assets/img/enter_verification.png){ width="800" }